 A Note About Dirty Guns – Detailing Services

-Many people find the firearms of a deceased relative in a closet or have been left firearms by a relative or friend that know little about firearms.
+Many people find the firearms of a deceased relative in a closet or have been left firearms by a relative or friend which they know little about firearms.
 These firearms may have been neglected for many years and as a result have surface rust or just need a good cleaning.
 It is our policy to wipe firearms down before photographing them for auction.
 However, we will not clean a firearm in advance of photographing the firearm unless arrangements have been made with the client in advance.
 Detailing a firearm before photographing may significantly improve the value realized by the client.
 It may also save the client the hassle of a firearm that gets returned for a defect that was undetectable prior to cleaning.
 We charge $50 per 30 minutes to clean and detail a firearm.
 Most firearms will only need 30 minutes.
 However, once we start, it may take longer depending on the amount of neglect.
-As us about our detailing services.
+Ask us about our detailing services.

 Please contact us via email about our brokerage and auction consignment services.
 Our email address is firstname.lastname@example.org.